JohnnySimple/fathom/README.md

 - [Data provenance](docs/DATA_PROVENANCE.md) — real CISA output vs. fixtures
 - [Implementation plan](docs/PLAN.md) — what is built and what is not

-## Not built yet

-What-If (OPA re-running CISA's Rego), the Blast Radius graph screen, the 40-question eval scoreboard, drift, and report export.
-The graph API and `diff_runs` already work; see [docs/PLAN.md](docs/PLAN.md).

-Deliberately out of scope, per the specification: authentication, an OSCAL editor, multi-tenant views, fine-tuning, and running ScubaGear live.